planttheidea/t/README.md

   - Shims for ES6 features not supported in all modern browsers

 Future:
-  - Promises (currently only the shim is included)
+  - Promises (currently only a shell of standard functionality exists, shimmed if not supported)
   - Animation

 <h3>What are the functions?</h3>